Ozzy Osbourne: Down to Earth (2001) and Prince of Darkness (2005)

 Down to Earth, Osbourne's first album of new studio material in six years, was released on 16 October 2001.
 A live album, Live at Budokan, followed in 2002.
 Down to Earth, which achieved platinum status in 2003, featured the single "Dreamer", a song which peaked at number 10 on Billboards Mainstream Rock Tracks.
-In June 2002, Osbourne was invited to participate in the Golden Jubilee of Queen Elizabeth II, performing the Black Sabbath anthem "Paranoid" at the Party at the Palace concert in the grounds of Buckingham Palace.
+In June 2002, Osbourne was invited to participate in the Golden Jubilee of Queen Elizabeth II, performing the Black Sabbath anthem "Paranoid" with Tony Iommi & Phil Collins at the Party at the Palace concert in the grounds of Buckingham Palace.
 In 2003, Osbourne recruited former Metallica bassist Jason Newsted, though his time with Osbourne would be short.
 Osbourne's former bassist Robert Trujillo replaced Newsted in Metallica during this same period.

 On 8 December 2003, Osbourne was rushed into emergency surgery at Slough's Wexham Park Hospital following an accident with his quad bike on his estate in Jordans, Buckinghamshire.
 Osbourne broke his collar bone, eight ribs, and a neck vertebra.
 An operation was performed to lift the collarbone, which was believed to be resting on a major artery and interrupting blood flow to one of Osbourne's arms.
 Sharon later revealed that Osbourne had stopped breathing following the crash and was resuscitated by Osbourne's then personal bodyguard, Sam Ruston.
 While in hospital, Osbourne achieved his first ever UK number one single, a duet of the Black Sabbath ballad, "Changes" with daughter Kelly.
 In doing so, he broke the record of the longest period between an artist's first UK chart appearance (with Black Sabbath's "Paranoid", number four in August 1970) and their first number one hit: a gap of 33 years.
 He recovered from the quad accident and went on to headline the 2004 Ozzfest, with the reunited Black Sabbath.